RedDragonWebDesign/LandOfLafton/README.md

 	* buy composite short bow for your thief
 	* buy a staff sling for your clerice
 	* bows and arrows for everyone but your magic users
-	* quarterstaffs and extra darts for your magic users
+	* quarterstaffs for your magic users (they can use darts as ranged weapons if you want. but is hardly worth your time. they miss a lot and only do 1d3)
 * Join the Guild of Heroes for 100PP.
 This will get you a key to an apartment so you don't need to pay the innkeeper, and will get you the correct password to the inner keep.
 * Visit the tavern to pick up an NPC (Lemunda) and to get a quest to kill some thieves.